q9f/secp256k1.cr/README.md

 this pure crystal implementation is based on the python implementation [wobine/blackboard101](https://github.com/wobine/blackboard101) which is also used as reference to write tests against. it's a complete rewrite of the abandoned [packetzero/bitcoinutils](https://github.com/packetzero/bitcoinutils) for educational purposes.

-honerable mention for the [bitcoin wiki](https://en.bitcoin.it/wiki/Main_Page) and the [ethereum stackexchange](https://ethereum.stackexchange.com/) for providing so many in-depth resources the supported this project in reimplementing everything.
+honerable mention for the [bitcoin wiki](https://en.bitcoin.it/wiki/Main_Page) and the [ethereum stackexchange](https://ethereum.stackexchange.com/) for providing so many in-depth resources that supported this project in reimplementing everything.

 license: apache license v2.0